StreamActions/StreamActions/CONTRIBUTING.md

 * Python 3 (only if testing/running Python scripts)
 * GPG (Optional, but highly recommended to digitally sign your commits)

-NOTE: Although not required at this time, the StreamActions team reserves the right to require digitally signed commits in the future.
+:information_source: NOTE: Although not required at this time, the StreamActions team reserves the right to require digitally signed commits in the future.

 ### Recommended Tools
 If you are working on StreamActions from a Windows 10 or later environment, the following tools are recommended to achieve the requirements above: